Subtle characteristic classes for $Spin$-torsors: Abstract

 \section{Abstract}

 Extending \cite{SV}, we obtain a complete description of the motivic cohomology with $\Z/2$-coefficients of the Nisnevich classifying space of the spin group $Spin_n$ associated to the standard split quadratic form.
-This provides us with very simple relations among subtle Stiefel-Whitney classes in the motivic cohomology of \v{C}ech simplicial schemes associated to $Spin_n$-torsors over the point, which are in one-to-one correspondence with quadratic forms from $I^3$, coming from the action of the motivic Steenrod algebra on the second subtle Stiefel-Whitney class.
+This provides us with very simple relations among subtle Stiefel-Whitney classes in the motivic cohomology of \v{C}ech simplicial schemes associated to quadratic forms from $I^3$, which are closely related to $Spin_n$-torsors over the point.
+These relations come from the action of the motivic Steenrod algebra on the second subtle Stiefel-Whitney class.
 Moreover, exploiting the relation between $Spin_7$ and $G_2$, we describe completely the motivic cohomology ring of the Nisnevich classifying space of $G_2$.
+The result in topology was obtained by Quillen in \cite{Q}.